 The coming of foreign nations to China in the period 1840-1940 marks a low point in Chinese power.
 The foreigners set about founding their own communities within China, subject to their own laws and customs, living as if still at home.
 At one time nearly every major city in China had such a community.

 They were usually termed ‘treaty ports’, but there were cities that were not ports and some were not signed away in a treaty.
 Where the city had an exclusive area set aside for foreigners this was called an ‘enclave’ but in cities with fewer foreigners they lived among local Chinese people.
 They are also called ‘concessions’ suggesting they were given away by agreement, again this was not always the case.
-A ‘concession’, was a foreign leasehold where land could not be subleased back to the Chinese and only selected Chinese were allowed entry.
+A ‘concession’, was a foreign leasehold where land could not be subleased back to the Chinese and only selected Chinese were allowed to enter.
 Shanghai is a classic example, it became a treaty port in 1842 at the Sino-British Treaty of Nanjing which ended the Opium Wars.
 There were also cities such as Nanning, Guangxi that were given away by China without a treaty as China foresaw she would soon be forced to do so and could forestall a hostile take-over by voluntarily giving up control on her own terms.

 However there were also ‘possessions’ where a foreign government had bought the land and all rights in perpetuity.
 The clearest example of this is Hong Kong island.
 In the later stages of the Qing dynasty, foreign occupancy was not restricted to cities, large areas of land were purchased under lease such as areas of Shandong.
 Just as important as the cities were the railways that were nearly all owned and run by foreign powers, they acted as corridors of control linking the treaty ports.

 Many of the foreigners, even missionaries, continued to live under their own traditions and customs with little interest or contact with the local Chinese around them.
 They set up social and sport activities just as they would do at home.
 The local Chinese provided the domestic servants.
-For police and militia, the British brought in Indians and Africans rather than using local Chinese people.
+For police and militia, the British brought in Indians and Africans rather than using local Chinese.
 The glimpses of these little bubbles of Western culture within China enabled many local Chinese to appreciate both their own demeaning status but also some advantages of the foreigner's culture.

 The most important Westerner in the story of treaty ports is Sir Robert Hart ➚ a man who came to be trusted by both the Chinese and the Westerners.
 The most senior members of the Chinese Imperial court called him 'Our Hart' even though he was born in Ulster.
 He administered the collection of taxes on foreign trade with fairness, discretion and honesty working as a trusted employee of the Chinese government.
 He supervised the opening up of many of the treaty ports choosing the personnel to run the excise and customs offices.
 The tax he collected for the Qing was invaluable, enabling them to pay off the interest on the ruinous indemnities exacted by foreign powers.
 He spoke and wrote Chinese fluently and knew all the traditions.
-He was a fine arbiter of any disputes that took place between the two sides.
+He was a fine arbiter of disputes that took place between the two sides.
 However not all Westerners took this friendly approach to relations with China.

 In the larger concessions foreigners lived in their own settlements under foreign not Chinese law.
 Churches, hotels and clubs were built and a police force formed, all financed by a local taxation system.
-Many of these brick and stone built buildings survive, most notably at The Bund, Shanghai, Tianjin and Wuhan.
+Many of these brick and stone buildings survive, most notably at The Bund, Shanghai, Tianjin and Wuhan.
 However in the less important treaty ports, foreigners did not create their own separate area but lived among the Chinese.

 The motives of the foreign powers was not entirely self-interest; having reached agreement to open up commercial trade they found the practicalities of doing business in China very difficult.
 Corruption was endemic and high local tariffs were applied arbitrarily.
 After the end of the Opium Wars China was forced to agree the tariffs bilaterally.
 The administration of the tariff system by Britons such as Sir Robert Hart ➚ across the whole of China applied the rules more fairly.
 It actually delivered more tax to the Qing government than if administered by the corrupt Chinese service.
 The foreign collection of taxes within China only came to an end in 1928, foreign governments had used the system to claw back repayment of numerous financial reparations over the years.
 Even the running of the Chinese Post Office network within China was run by foreigners.